 Starting out we have the Ikat Dress.
 At first glances it would look like a normal, albeit gorgeous, one piece dress.
 And when worn together it does make for one stunning piece of artwork on your body, perfect for a dinner out or wandering the streets of Palm Beach (we all make it there at some point, right?), but it can also separate into two pieces, pairing with your essentials for a very different, casual chic look.
 Before receiving the pieces I was worried that I would rarely get use from the skirt portion because I tend to live and travel in such warm climates.
 I thought I might be too hot and uncomfortable, but it turned out to be the exact opposite.
 With slits on each side of the leg, the skirt is very ventilated while also keeping my legs covered from the sun.
 I’ve found out that I’m actually cooler with it on than a pair of shorts!

 Next is the convertible maxi dress.
 A flash of bold in this outfit which starts out as a long and flowing strapless dress, but folded down and paired with a top, becomes an adorable maxi skirt.
 I’ll admit, I was a little frightened by this pattern at first because I didn’t know if I could pull it off.
 But as soon as I slipped it on and wore it down to our patio for dinner with friends, I received nothing but compliments.
 It fits the body in all the right places without being too tight, and is extremely comfortable to wear.
+If you’re like me who loves wearing nail polish but don’t know how to apply it yourself, I highly recommend this acrylic nail kit that is super easy to work with!

 One of the pieces that drew me to this collection the most is the wrap dress.
 Very trendy, great for dressing up or dressing down, and of course perfect for pairing with multiple other pieces.
 The real kicker on this outfit is the skirt can be hitched up and worn as a top!
 An actual three-fer from this dress that looks just as beautiful separated as it does together.